SionBrown/PLAsTiCC-Astronomical-Classification/ExploritoryDataAnalysis.md

 ![Frequency distribution of target classes for galactic and extragalactic objects \label{img1}](https://www.ifa.hawaii.edu/users/mendez/ASTRO110LAB11/sampleceph6.gif)

-The image above looks very similar to the periodogram of object 615 due to the light curves apearing sinusodial.
+The image above looks very similar to the periodogram of object 615 due to the light curves appearing sinusoidal.
 With further data analysis objects of class 92 typically had periods of less than one day and usually had high period scores (model.best_period).
 These features would be able to be utilised for feature engineering.